55+ Best Instagram Spots in San Francisco for Unique Photos

 Tank Hill Park

-The people in this park are typically locals from the neighborhood enjoying an evening walk.
-Plus, since it’s tucked in the neighborhood the wind is blocked by the homes making it an all around much more enjoyable park.
+The people in this park are typically locals enjoying an evening walk.
+Plus, since it’s tucked in the neighborhood, the wind is blocked by the homes, making it a much more enjoyable park overall.

 Similar to Twin Peaks and Corona Heights, the best time to visit for photos is at sunset.